Why I am Still a Christian

 Testing the Christian model

-Does this Christian model correspond to the real world?
+Does this Christian spiritual model correspond to the real world?
 Does experience validate it?

-My experience is that, yes, as a very simple model it has extraordinary explanatory power, and its predictive power is consistent.
+My experience is that although it is a simple model it has extraordinary explanatory power, and its predictive power is consistent.
 It is a functional model that can be tested, and I have found that prediction and experience match very well.

-As a spiritual model, its origins also matter.
-These aspects are validated by historical evidence, including even the most challenging part (the resurrection).
+Since it is a spiritual model, its origins also matter.
+These aspects are validated by historical evidence including for the resurrection which is the most challenging part.

 The one great difficulty with this model is that you can't make people love and you can't make them forgive.
-People must have a personal desire to participate in the model, in the kingdom of God, before it is effective for them.
+People must have a personal desire to participate in the model (that is, the spiritual kingdom of God) before it is effective for them.

 When people do want to follow Jesus, however, this is a powerful tool for changing and bettering lives.
 It has been very effective and practical for changing my own life.
 And, I see it in action dramatically improving the lives of people around me.